improve-ai/swift-ranker/README.md

     - Parameters:
       - item: The item that is interacted with.
 If item conforms to Rewardable the `rewardId` and this `RewardTracker` will be set on it so that `item.addReward(reward)` can be called later.
-      - candidates: The collection of items from which the best is chosen.
+      - from: The collection of candidates from which the item was chosen.
+One will be sampled and tracked for propensity scoring/model balancing
       - context: Extra context information that was used with each of the item to get its score.
     - Returns: `rewardId` of this track request.
     */
-    public func track<T : Equatable>(item: T?, candidates: [T?], context: Any? = nil) -> String
+    public func track<T : Equatable>(item: T?, from candidates: [T?], context: Any? = nil) -> String

     /**
     Tracks the item selected and a specific sample candidate.